blynkkk/blynkkk.github.io/Troubleshooting.md

 ### Android reset password flow

 1. Open instruction email **from your smartphone or tablet**;
+2. Click on "Reset now" button in your email;
-2. Click on Blynk icon in below popup and reset the pass:
+3. Click on Blynk icon in below popup and reset the pass:

 <img src="images/reset.png"/>